grammyjs/website/site/docs/hosting/vps.md

 :::tip Don't forget to install the runtime!
 To run the bot, you need to install Node.js or Deno on the server, depending on the runtime in which the bot will run.
-This is beyond the scope of this article, so you will need to do it yourself. :wink:
+This is beyond the scope of this article, so you will need to do it yourself.
+You probably already did this when [getting started](../guide/getting-started.md), so you should be familiar with the steps. :wink:
 :::

 Below are two ways you can keep your bot running smoothly.